 Artworks were selected by a panel of four jurors including three jurors with a connection to artistic practice and the healthcare field.
 Jurors were Linnea Carlson, representative for sponsor Decorah Bank and Trust; Karen Misseldine, registered art therapist, licensed mental health counselor, and visual artist; Norma Refsal, certified college health nurse (retired), tradition-inspired folk artist, and teacher; and Kevin Sand, MD, retired physician, naturalist, and frequent folk-art class participant.

-Find a list of award winners and information here.
+Find a list of Best of Show winners and the People’s Choice winner here.